 - Schedule posts on Facebook.

 - Update featured post images on 4 blog posts.

 - Send this email, reply to that email…

 - Chat to Mandy on Skype…

 - Chat to Bob on Slackr.

 - And it goes on, and on, and on, and on…

-I can create two success lists like this each week, have them completed by the end of the week, and over the course of a month, I will have done more, and achieved more, than I would have sticking to the routine I was once lost in, with a to-do list.
+Over the course of a month, I will have done more, and achieved more than I would have sticking to the routine I was in before.

 If you want to check out Gary’s book for yourself, perhaps you haven’t read it yet or even heard of it before, I really recommend that you do.

 Enjoyed this post?
 Why not subscribe to my email list for more awesome updates like this.